isomerpages/moe-peircesec/_admission/Take a Quick Tour.md

 **School Entrance**

 Our school is located at 10 Sin Ming Walk, accessible by car, bus and MRT.
-We also have a back gate access to Upper Thomson Road
+We also have a back gate access to Upper Thomson Road.

 <iframe loading="lazy" allowfullscreen="" style="border:0;" height="450" width="600" src="https://www.google.com/maps/embed?pb=!4v1670308172674!6m8!1m7!1sA9v-J-2yTOxHUn5N2e3yoQ!2m2!1d1.36556259496993!2d103.8305259458993!3f319.28!4f6.560000000000002!5f0.5970117501821992"></iframe>

 <b>Front Porch</b>

 Our driveway features a wide roundabout for you to drop off and pick up your child/ward, with our iconic statue of Yue Fei and his mother.
 Our porch also has benches for use, so that students need not stand around to wait.
-Our OM frequently oversees the traffic in order to facilitate dismissal- this not only guarantees your child’s safety but it also means no traffic jams during pick up!
+Our OM frequently oversees the traffic in order to facilitate dismissal - this not only guarantees your child’s safety but it also means no traffic jams during pick up!

 <iframe src="https://www.google.com/maps/embed?pb=!4v1670308219799!6m8!1m7!1sCAoSLEFGMVFpcFB5TzdvMnVPbHo0SUdwNHJpY19iaFVraDhJS1FJRW1jbFk4Rl9v!2m2!1d1.3653435!2d103.8304318!3f140!4f20!5f0.5970117501821992" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy"></iframe>